Windows 11 24H2 new features

 It’s important to note that while this change does not affect the DISM operating system deployment, it may affect some of the workflows.

-Finally, Microsoft also plans to add a new update mechanism known as “hot patching” to eliminate the need to force reboot the computer on every security update.
+Finally, Microsoft also plans to add a new update mechanism known as “hot patching” to eliminate the need to force a computer to reboot on every security update.

 The hot patching process works by patching the code of running processes in memory, avoiding the need to restart the process and thereby ensuring higher availability and reducing disruptions.